OpenGeoVis/GeothermalDesignChallenge/docs/index.rst

 interact with our findings and reproduce the results shown in this portfolio.
-Furthermore, a video is included where a team member immerses themselves into the FORGE site’s data via Virtual Reality (VR) and directly engages with the visualizations to address the question posed by the US Department of Energy’s Utah FORGE team.
+Furthermore, a video is included where a team member immerses themselves into the FORGE site’s data via Virtual Reality (VR) and directly engages with the visualizations to address the question of where to place a new production well posed by the US Department of Energy’s Utah FORGE team.

 .. raw:: html